tilburgsciencehub/website/content/topics/Analyze/machine-learning/ml-intro/introduction-to-deep-learning.md

 Multiple options are available for the choice of the activation function:

-- Sigmoid function (Only used in the output layer of the logistic regression):
+- Sigmoid function (only used in the output layer of the logistic regression):
 $ a(z) =  \frac{\mathrm{1} }{\mathrm{1} + e^-{z} }  $

 - Tanh function: